farlee2121/DevEssentialsBlog/_posts/Summary-How-Learning-Works/2021-02-12-1-Knowledge-Types-and-Mastery.md

 ![Learning and teaching square](../../post-media/How-Learning-Works/square.png)

-S1: The process starts with modelling and is aimed at making the student aware of what they will learn.
+S1: The process starts with modeling and is aimed at making the student aware of what they will learn.

 S2: This stage is referred to as the ‘pit’.
 The student takes on responsibility but should be closely supported.
 The student does not have competence to perform independently and can lose hope in accomplishing the goal